We all have “shiny object” syndrome.

 Snapchat… I’m not gonna lie to you..
 I don’t know enough about it to say it’s good or bad.
 That’s one platform I’m not on.
 Make sure to do your research ahead of time, if that’s a platform you want to be on.

 YouTube is amazing for sharing tutorials, how-to videos, along with tips and tricks.
 You don’t even need to record yourself, you can use screen-recording applications.
 A few tips to keep in mind: make sure you reduce distractions and outside noise.
 Make sure people in your household know you’re recording.
-Lastly, don’t assume your audience knows the back story of what you’re showing.
-Explain everything with as much detail as you can, and show them.
+Lastly, don’t assume your audience knows the backstory of what you’re showing.
+Explain everything in as much detail as you can, and show them.
 I’ve seen some ghastly videos… be professional!

 Google+ falls to the bottom of my list.
 While still a popular platform, I believe that it doesn’t measure up to other platforms like it probably set out to do.
 However, Google loves Google products, so being on it and using it is essential for keeping your name and business in good standing with Google rankings.